domittaa/fitatu/README.md

 # App description:

-# General informations
+# General information
 The main goal of this social media application is to gather all things related to a healthy lifestyle in one place.
 Calories calculator, workout and food planner, shopping list, user profile with statistics are among notable features, which I will describe in more details in the next section.

 # Functionalities
 1. Profile page with monthly stats
-2. BMI, BMR and TER calcluators
+2. BMI, BMR and TER calculators
 3. Food tracker for calculating calories, fats, carbs and proteins eaten during the day
-4. Shoppping list
+4. Shopping list
-5. My fridge page where we can add products that we have in home and control their expire date
+5. My fridge page where we can add products that we have in home and control their expiry date
 6. Planning workouts
 7. Meal planning
 8. Products info